What is a broken email?

-The world of email is full of potential pitfalls.
-Support for techniques can vanish without warning, and sudden changes to email clients’ rendering engines make it tricky for email marketers to understand what’s going to work where.
+The fact is, a broken email can happen for a number of reasons.
+For example, email support can change suddenly with email clients’ rendering engines make it tricky for email marketers to understand what’s going to work where.
 What may look fine in Apple Mail can become a nightmare in Outlook or Gmail.
+On top of that, inbox versions, app updates, and browser changes can impact how an email looks.
 What looked perfect today might be broken tomorrow.
-On top of that, inbox versions, app updates, and browser changes can impact how an email looks.

 The first step in designing on a deadline is preparing for the worst.
 Have safeguards built into your templates to cover any major problems you may encounter. —Logan Baird, Emma

 It’s no surprise that every email client is different.
-But when you’re working on 10,000 other things at a time, keeping up with sudden changes is the least of your worries.
+But when you’re working on 10,000 other things at a time, keeping up with sudden changes is the least of your worries when it comes to your email process.
 Even when support isn’t changing, email clients interpret your code differently.
-See for yourself how a standard email can look remarkably different across clients in this preview from Litmus Checklist.

-If you’re not sure whether or not your technique is going to work in your email client, use Litmus’ Code Analysis tool.
+If you’re not sure whether or not your technique is going to work in your email client, use Litmus’ code analysis tool available in Litmus Builder.

-There’s a few reasons why images might not be appearing in your emails.
+There are a few reasons why images might not be appearing in your emails.
 The most common?
-Many email programs block images by default, until the user clicks “Show images.”
+Many email programs block images by default until the user clicks “Show images.”
 If you’re not sure, here is the current list of support.

-The Fix: To make sure that your users still have a great experience, even with the images not showing up, include ALT text.
+To make sure that your users still have a great experience, even if images aren’t showing, include ALT text.
 This is a line of text designed to summarize the context of the image in the email.
 Including ALT text for all of your images, even if you’re not optimizing for every client, is a general best practice.
 It ensures your message gets across even if you use text in your images, and it also makes your emails more accessible to those using screen readers.

 Other less common issues might be: